RecursiveDescent/Coscode/README.md

 - [ ] Redesign header to allow custom sections.
 - [ ] Define debug information format.
 - [ ] Implement debugger.
+- [ ] Basic JIT capability.
+(No guarantee that this is possible, but not going to try unless it has a high demand)

 ## Format